sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-05-Black-Box-Testing.md

 ## Equivalence Partitioning

 The idea of **partitioning** is to break up something big into something small.
+For example, many large conference rooms can be partitioned with sliding walls, breaking one large ballroom into 2, 3, 4, or more smaller conference rooms.
 In the case of black-box testing, equivalence partitioning is breaking up our **equivalence** cases into groups that largely behave the same.

 In our last unit, we considered **equivalence** test cases.
 However, within our **equivalence** test cases, we can have several groups of test cases that behave different.
 Imagine a situation where you are in charge of implementing the function `Math.abs(int x)`, which is the **absolute-value** function for integers.